A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Solution of the model

 \subsection{The effective shape index as a function of the target one}

-We conclude the analysis by computing the average shape index as a function of the target one. this computation requires to use the solution of the RSB equations in the UNSAT phase.
-We get \beq \overline h = p_0\left(1 - \frac{1}{\hat R(0)}\right) \eeq In Fig.~\eqref{shape_fig} we plot the average shape index as obtained from the RSB solution and compare it with numerical simulations.
-The numerical simulations have been performed with the algorithm described in the appendix which is a form of greedy gradient descent dynamics.
-Therefore in principle it is not looking for the ground state.
-Anyway we see that the thermodynamic computation that we have performed compares reasonably well with the numerical simulations.
+We conclude the analysis by computing the average shape index as a function of the target one.
+This computation requires to use the solution of the RSB equations in the UNSAT phase.
+We get \beq \overline h = p_0\left(1 - \frac{1}{\hat R(0)}\right) \eeq In Fig.~\eqref{shape_fig} we plot the average shape index as obtained from the RSB solution and compare it with numerical simulations. {The numerical simulations have been performed with the algorithm described in the Appendix \ref{GD_algo} which is a form of greedy gradient descent dynamics.
+Therefore the SAT/UNSAT (rigidity) transition obtained from numerical simulations may be, and it is generically expected to be, different from the thermodynamic one.
+Anyway Fig.~\eqref{shape_fig} shows that the two transition are very close to each other and that the shape index found in the UNSAT phase in local minima of the energy landscape is close to the thermodynamic value.}

-A detailed analysis of out of equilibrium dynamics in the large $N$ limit is certainly possible with dynamical mean field theory and will be presented in a forthcoming work.
-This will be also important to establish whether the thermodynamic SAT/UNSAT rigidity transition coincides or not with the one of out-of-equilibrium greedy algorithms.
-In the UNSAT phase a detailed analysis of the landscape of local minima is also possible due to the intrinsic Gaussianity of the model.
-This will be presented along with the dynamical treatment in a future work.
+A detailed analysis of out of equilibrium dynamics in the large $N$ limit is certainly possible with dynamical mean field theory textcolor{red}{ \cite{agoritsas2018out, Manacorda_2022, mignacco2020dynamical}} and will be presented in a forthcoming work.
+This will be also important to establish how much the thermodynamic SAT/UNSAT rigidity transition is close to the one of out-of-equilibrium greedy search algorithms. {In the UNSAT phase a detailed analysis of the landscape of local minima should be also possible due to the intrinsic Gaussianity of the model.
+This will be interesting as compared to the dynamical treatment and will be the subject of forthcoming works}.